hashicorp/boundary/website/README.md

 The website can be run locally through [node.js](https://nodejs.org).
 It works with any supported version.
 Node.js [can be installed quickly and easily via universal binary](https://nodejs.org).

 The first time you are running the site, you will need to run the command `npm install` to install dependencies.
 Any time after this, `npm start` can be used to run the site locally.
 It can be seen at `http://localhost:3000`.
+We also provide a Docker-based workflow to run the site locally.
+Just run `make`!
 As you change content, the website will automatically reload to show the latest content.

 <!-- BEGIN: editing-markdown -->
 <!-- Generated text, do not edit directly -->